SNMP Profile Format

 | metrics | Defines which OIDs to collect and how to chart them. |

-| metric_tags | Defines global dynamic tags collected once per device. |
+| metric_tags | Defines global dynamic tags collected once per device and attached to all metrics. |

 | static_tags | Defines fixed tags applied to all metrics. |